shipsing/podman-desktop/website/docs/extensions/publish/index.md

 For this, you will need to create:

-- one Containerfile for each platform or a common Containerfile with parameters to create one image per platform
+- One Containerfile for each platform or a common Containerfile with parameters to create one image per platform.
-- one manifest to reference all images created at the previous step.
+- One manifest to reference all images created at the previous step.

 The URL you need to share with the users to install the extension is the URL of the manifest.